Publications

 Journal articles

-Lie-Panis, J., Baumard, N., Fitouchi, L. & André, J. B. (preprint).
+Lie-Panis, J., Baumard, N., Fitouchi, L. & André, J. B. (2024).
 The social leverage effect: Institutions transform weak reputation effects into strong incentives for cooperation.
+Proceedings of the National Academy of Sciences.

 Lie-Panis, J., & Dessalles, J. L. (2023).
 Runaway signals: Exaggerated displays of commitment may result from second-order signaling.
 Journal of Theoretical Biology.